 Egbert had wanted to evangelise Frisia, but, instructed by a vision, he went to Iona to bring the Roman usage there.
 He persuaded his companions to go to Frisia.
 Wigbert went for two years and returned without success.
 Willibrord set out with a band of monks and was well received by Pepin of Herstal, duke and prince of the Franks.

-Approval and consecration by Pope Sergius I
+Consecration by Pope Sergius I

 Willibrord’s first action was to visit Rome where he obtained approval for his mission and relics to set up churches from Pope Sergius I (687-701).
 His mission prospered and in 695, with Pepin’s recommendation, he went to Rome again and was consecrated archbishop of the Frisians and set up his metropolitan see at Utrecht.